 Knowing what you will or will not do starts by asking the customer, "What can we do to make this right?"

-Most of the time the customer's request is more than reasonable.
-In fact, it's generally less than what you were willing to do.
+Most of the time, the customer's request is more than reasonable.
+It's generally less than what you were willing to do.